aws/aws-sam-cli/designs/sam_publish_app_cmd.rst

 *between components, constraints, etc.*

 SAM CLI will read the packaged SAM template and pass it as string to `aws-serverlessrepo-python <https://github.com/awslabs/aws-serverlessrepo-python>`_ library.
-The algorithm for ``sam publish app -t ./packaged.yaml`` looks like this:
+The algorithm for ``sam publish -t ./packaged.yaml`` looks like this:

 .. code-block:: python